UPBGE/upbge/doc/python_api/rst/bge_types/bge.types.KX_GameObject.rst

             cont.owner.update()

-   When subclassing objects other than empties and meshes, the specific type should be used - e.g. inherit from :class:`BL_ArmatureObject` when the object to mutate is an armature.
+   When subclassing objects other than empties and meshes, the specific type should be used - e.g. inherit from :class:`~bge.types.BL_ArmatureObject` when the object to mutate is an armature.

    .. attribute:: name